Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 ![image](https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/8873d721-c17c-451a-a8a9-13bffeeb1713)

-### The model seems good since all the variables seems significant.
+### The model seems good and all the following variables are significant.

-### It seems great!
-Based on the model we have now, the following variables play a significant role in explaining the NO2 for the period from mid-March to mid-April in 2022.

 ### 1.parks_percent_change_from_baseline
 ### 2.transit_stations_percent_change_from_baseline
 ### 3.retail_and_recreation_percent_change_from_baseline

-## Final Model 2022:

-#### Now, we can talk about the result of model 4 as our final model for year 2022.
-We have a good evidence that all the remaining variables have impact on the model as the p values are small.
-Also, we met all the linear model condition along the way.
+#### Now, we can consider model 4's result as our final model for 2022.
+We have good evidence that all the remaining variables impact the model, as the p values are small.
+Also, we met all the linear model conditions along the way.

 #### NO2 = -15.30 + 1.33 × (retail_and_recreation_percent_change_from_baseline) + 0.10 × (parks_percent_change_from_baseline) - 1.36 × (transit_stations_percent_change_from_baseline)

 ## Interpratation of MLR Model4:

-#### Retail and Recreation: Each 1% increase from the baseline in retail and recreation activities is associated with an increase of approximately 1.33365 units in NO2 levels.
+#### Retail and Recreation: Each 1% increase from the baseline in retail and recreation activities is associated with an increase of approximately 1.33365 units in NO2 levels while we are controlling for parks_percent_change_from_baseline and retail_and_recreation_percent_change_from_baseline.

-### Parks: Each 1% increase from the baseline in park visits is associated with an increase of approximately 0.09555 units in NO2 levels.
+### Parks: Each 1% increase in park visits from the baseline is associated with an increase of approximately 0.09555 units in NO2 levels controlling for retail_and_recreation_percent_change_from_baseline and retail_and_recreation_percent_change_from_baseline.

-### Transit Stations: Each 1% decrease from the baseline in transit station traffic is associated with a decrease of approximately 1.35743 units in NO2 levels.
+### Transit Stations: Each 1% decrease from the baseline in transit station traffic is associated with a decrease of approximately 1.35743 units in NO2 levels,controlling for retail_and_recreation_percent_change_from_baseline and parks_percent_change_from_baseline.

 ## Overall F-test for model4: